ajejdsn/dpd-201/README.md

 }
 ```
 ...But if we will use hardware serial instead of software, there are no more methods except `~((x<<1)|(x>>7))` formula...
 Soo, that's it ._.
+UPD3:

+Working at the STM32 version of code.
+Used IC: STM32F103C8T6

+Found this thing:

+...Probably, code works, but we need to use a 3.3v-5v level shifter circuit because display works with 5-12v logic levels only, gonna solder it and publish all the schematics once upon a time.

 # РУССКАЯ ВЕРСИЯ